TranslucentComputing/webinar-slack-bot/docs/slack.md

 nav_exclude: false
 ---

 Since we are using Slack to build the bot, we have to configure Slack App.
-To initiate the Slack app creation follow this link [create app](https://api.slack.com/apps?new_app=1)
+To initiate the Slack app creation follow this link <a href="https://api.slack.com/apps?new_app=1" target="_blank">create app</a>.

-You will be presented with:
+After any required login, you will be presented with:

 ![create app](assets/img/slack_create_app.png)

 Let's create the app "From scratch", Next: